kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 The second part of this course is focused on writing.

 Written communication in academic and professional settings is important because it allows you to communicate your thoughts to others across time and space.
-In a globalised world were you are learning and working with people that aren't in the same location as you, you need to be able to clearly and accurately convey your thoughts and ideas in written form so that they can be understood by others with the direct feedback loops that spoken communication provides.
+In a globalised world were you are learning and working with people that aren't in the same location as you, you need to be able to clearly and accurately convey your thoughts and ideas in written form so that they can be understood by others without the direct feedback loops that spoken communication provides.
 Additiinally, in professional settings, written communication is expected as it allows you to convey longer more complex ideas, while also creating a permanent record that can be referred to at a later time.

 We will be spending 5 weeks focused on written communication, adn the goal is to help you improve both the quality of your writing output, and the efficiency of your writing process.